AuScope/geomodel-2-3dweb/README.md

 # geomodel-2-3dweb

-The aim is to generate 3D web versions of geological models
+Generates 3D web versions of geological models primarily for geomodelportal website (https://github.com/AuScope/geomodelportal)

 **NOTE:** This is still being developed.
 It is far from complete.